OrdnanceSurvey/openspace-android-sdk/README.md

 // Fall back to a web tile source. sources.add(mMap.webTileSource("API_KEY", false, null));

-// TODO: are these rendered in order in array??? mMap.setTileSources(sources);
+//  Tile sources are consulted in the order they appear in the array mMap.setTileSources(sources);